XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Related Work

-MR was firstly proposed by Milgram and Kishino~\cite{milgram1994taxonomy}, which serves as the merging of physical and virtual worlds, allows both to interact with each other.
-The major applications of MR in robotics include preoperative planning of surgical robots~\cite{kumar2020use}, control and path planning of unmanned vehicles~\cite{drechsler2022mire} and robot arms~\cite{quintero2018robot}.
-From the viewpoint of HRI, MR provides a new human-computer interaction interface, providing seamless spatial interaction between humans and robots.
+MR was first proposed by Milgram and Kishino~\cite{milgram1994taxonomy}, which serves as the merging of physical and virtual worlds, allowing both to interact with each other.
+From the viewpoint of HRI, MR provides a new interface, providing seamless spatial interaction between humans and robots.
 Piumatti et al.~\cite{piumatti2017spatial} applied MR technology to improve the interactive experience of their HRI game.
 Wu et al.~\cite{wu2020mixed} proposed an MR-based control system for mobile robot path planning, supporting obstacle avoidance by adding interaction between the mobile robot and virtual objects.
 At the same time, mobile robots need to communicate their inner state, perceived world state, and planning of actions ahead of time~\cite{chakraborti2018projection}.
 Although many new MR technologies have emerged, most MR applications are still not as efficient as envisioned when dealing with complex tasks.
 MR aims to map the real-world environment into the virtual DT, but most of the current applications cannot achieve this.
-Besides, MR applications currently require users to wear specialized interaction tools and supervised sensors, but people are often reluctant to adopt these devices in the workplace.